Rubilmax/viem-deal/README.md

 > NB: `deal` is the name of a cheat code introduced by foundry, which "mints" without actually minting ERC20 tokens - it's overriding the storage of the balance of the given recipient

-The storage slot of the mapping `balanceOf` is brute-forced and the given user's balance is manipulated via `setStorageAt`.
+The storage slot of the mapping `balanceOf` is retrieved via `eth_createAccessList` and the given user's balance is manipulated via `setStorageAt`.

-Storage slots are cached at `cache/viem-deal.json` to avoid brute-forcing slots every time.

 ## Installation